brunatokie/AnimeS2/README.md

 # AnimeS2

-MVC architecture for a while
+MVC architecture for a while and JIKAN api
-JIKAN api